Banner

 Formation Control and Vision based Localization of System of Mobile Robots

-Krzysztof Kozlowski, Institute of Automation and Robotics, Poznan University of Technology, Poland
+Krzysztof Kozlowski, Poznan University of Technology, Poland

 Controlled Magnetic Bearings for Smart Machines

-Gerhard Schweitzer, Mechanical Engineering, ETH Zurich, Switzerland
+Gerhard Schweitzer, ETH Zurich, Switzerland

 Mobile Manipulation - Why Are Humans so Much Better?
 And How Can We Change That?